The Weeping Woman: Relationship with Dora Maar

 Picasso met Dora Maar in the winter of 1935.
 The poet Paul Éluard introduced Picasso to Maar while she was working as a photographer on Jean Renoir's film Le Crime de Monsieur Lange.
 Although he was 26 years older than Maar, they were drawn together by a shared connection of art and politics.
 Maar pursued a career as a photographer and became involved in the Surrealist movement.
 She was Picasso's mistress until their breakup in 1945.
 It was Maar who documented Picasso's painting of Guernica by taking photographs of its development.
 Dora Maar was politically aware, articulate and persuasive, and may have had influence on Picasso's own political views.
 She was responsible for arranging the use of the studio on 7 rue des Grands Augustins, where Picasso created Guernica and also contributed to its development.
 Picasso first drew her portrait on 11 September 1936.
 She became his main model between the autumn of 1936 and spring of 1937.
 Picasso portrayed her as a tranquil figure until his creation of the weeping women paintings, which displayed a noticeable change in his approach to her.

-Despite their shared interests, Picasso's relationship with Maar was abusive, with Maar being the victim of physical violence, which eventually contributed to her breakdown.
+Picasso physically abused Maar, which eventually contributed to her breakdown.
 Picasso portrayed Maar in numerous portraits during their time together, often depicting her in tears, a motif that would lead to her being primarily known as his "weeping woman", rather than as an artist in her own right.
 Maar disliked the portraits that Picasso created of her, stating, "All (Picasso's) portraits of me are lies.
 They're Picassos.
 Not one is Dora Maar".

 Dora has been described as "Picasso's emblematic victim".
 Françoise Gilot related that Picasso had said, "For me she's the weeping woman.
 For years I've painted her in tortured forms, not through sadism, and not with pleasure, either; just obeying a vision that forced itself on me".
 John Richardson offered a more realistic interpretation of Dora's tears.
 "The source of Dora's tears was not Franco, but the artist's traumatic manipulation of her.
 Picasso's obsession with her had intensified [at that time], but to judge by the artist's portrayals of her, it precluded tenderness."
 Françoise Gilot described Maar as, "by nature nervous, anxious and tormented", who suffered from emotional vulnerability and frequent upsets in this period.
 Picasso explained that, "Dora m'a toujours fait peur" and portrayed her in this manner on numerous occasions from 1938.
 Maar later admitted that Picasso probably drew his inspiration from her sadness.